Li-Heng-LH/JavaProfessionalWorkOut/generics-and-collections/README.md

 &nbsp;

 ### Generic Methods ###
+* Generic methods are methods that introduce their own type parameters.
+* This is similar to declaring a generic type, but the type parameter's scope is limited to the method where it is declared.
 * Generic methods have a type parameter before the return type of the method declaration.
 * Type parameters can be bounded.
 * Generic methods can have different type parameters separated by commas in the method signature